 - Double-weighting may be requested where the scale of academic investment in the research activity and/or the intellectual scope of the research output is considerably greater than the disciplinary norm. - HEIs may submit a reserve output, should the request not be accepted.
 This does not have to be attributed to the same member of staff but must be in accordance with min.
 1 and max.
-5 outputs attributed to staff. - Main Panel C - Keen to encourage submission of outputs of extended and scope as double-weighted - Require statement on grounds for request - With MP D, have identified characteristics which might apply to research effort associated with double-weighted output - Expected that most books warrant double-weighting, but not automatically accepted - Views invited specifically on these criteria and whether requests to double-weight books should be automatically accepted
+5 outputs attributed to staff. - Main Panel D - Keen to encourage submission of outputs of extended and scope as double-weighted - Require statement where grounds for request not self-evident - With MP C, have identified characteristics which might apply to research effort associated with double-weighted output - Expected that most books warrant double-weighting, but not automatically accepted - Views invited specifically on these criteria and whether requests to double-weight books should be automatically accepted